Fair Cardholder Agreement

 Your Card cannot be redeemed for cash.
 You may not use your Card for online gambling or any illegal transaction.

-You do not have the right to stop payment on any purchase or payment transaction originated by use of your Card, except as otherwise permitted in this Agreement.
+You do not have the right to stop payment on any purchase or payment transaction originated by use of your Card or Bank Account, except as otherwise permitted in this Agreement.
 If you authorize a transaction and then fail to make a purchase of that item as planned, the approval may result in a hold (see the section labeled “Returns and Refunds,” in addition to previous information addressed in this section).

-If you have arranged to have Direct Deposits made to your Card Account at least once every sixty (60) days from the same person or company, you can call us at 844-333-3107 to find out whether or not the deposit has been made.
+If you have arranged to have Direct Deposits made to your Bank Account at least once every sixty (60) days from the same person or company, you can call us at [Phone Number] to find out whether or not the deposit has been made.
 There may be a fee associated with calling Customer Service.
 For information about the fee, see the section labeled “Fee Schedule.”

 If the recurring payments you make might vary in amount, the person you are going to pay will tell you the payment date and the amount of the payment ten (10) days before each payment is scheduled to take place.
 (You may choose instead to get this notice only when the payment would differ by more than a certain amount from the previous payment, or when the amount would fall outside certain limits that you set.)